 2. Have a business plan

-A business plan helps you put organise your ideas, clarify goals and ensure you have all of your bases covered.
+A business plan helps you organise your ideas, clarify goals and ensure you have all of your bases covered.
 It will also improve your chances of success.
 Your plan should be an evolving document that grows with your business.

-3. Know your unique selling points and capitalise on them.
+3. Know your unique selling points and capitalise on them

-USPs are things that differentiate your business from its competitors, such as an exclusive product or exceptional service.
+Unique Selling Points (USP) are things that differentiate your business from its competitors, such as an exclusive product or exceptional service.
 These USPs provide a solid foundation for your business, giving you a competitive advantage that can be promoted in your marketing and potentially justifying larger profit margins.